nseniak/opwatch/doc/reference/processor/sh.md

 ### Input and output

-* Category: Producer
+* Category: Consumer, Filter and Producer
-* Input: None
+* Input: Any value or object convertible to Json (optional)
 * Output: String representing a line of text produced by the shell command

 ### Synopsis